Skip to main content

 I am not sure if he is right or wrong because of course the thousand Mozarts will come together with the thousand Hitler, Stalins and the rest who most likely will want to colonise the space regardless any other rights of life.
 Yet, we need to think big.
 If we could predict every outcome of our actions we will, most likely, never have the courage to do anything in life.
 To quote Edward Young: ‘Too low they build who build beneath the stars.’

 So how did I get from Amazon shopping to space travel!
 I know they are ridiculously different from each other in essence but so close in the spirit of innovation, of thinking big.
 If we succeed of doing things with attitude devoid of arrogance and everything new is inwoven with the old, then our world will be OK.
 But then, we will not be ordinary human beings, will we?
 If we could do this, we will be in harmony with the balance of the universe.
-Then we will be able to build above; we will build among with the stars.
+Then we will be able to build above; we will build up there, among the stars.

 Comments